Trusts-eu/ckanext-ids/README.md

 **TODO:** Document any optional config settings here.
 For example:

-	# The minimum number of hours to wait before re-checking a resource
+	# The URL of the central node where packages and organizations will be pushed
-	# (optional, default: 24).
+	# (required).
-	ckanext.ids.some_setting = some_default_value
+	ckanext.ids.central_node_url = http://localhost:8282/central-core/ckan/5000/api/3/action/

 ## Developer installation